MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 associated with both the release and the build.
 These test results are retained as specified by the retention policy configured for the build and for the test results.
-If you are not deploying Team Foundation or Azure Pipelines Build through Release Management, and are still publishing test results, the retention of these results is governed by the retention of the release they belong to.
+If you are not deploying Team Foundation or Azure Pipelines Build, and are still publishing test results, the retention of these results is governed by the retention settings of the release they belong to.

 <!-- [!INCLUDE [temp](../_shared/qa-agents.md)] -->